Table of Contents

 Those numbers can be obtained in ONE DAY.
 I repeat, in case it is not clear: ONE DAY.

-Let’s look at it in a graphic way.
-For this example, we’re making it very easy: You invest $3,000 once, you expect around 10 visitors per day from organic SEO growing 5% per quarter, and you get an average of $10 per visitor.
+Let us look at this graphically.
+For this example, let us make it very simple: you make a one-time investment of $3,000, you expect to get about 10 visitors per day through organic SEO that grows by 5% per quarter, and you get an average of $10 per visitor.
 Of course, none of these numbers are realistic.
-Growth is usually logarithmic and you’ll also have additional expenses.
-But we’ll compare to the “ready made” user case using the same data, so it will help us visualize the data.
+Growth is usually logarithmic and you’ll have additional expenses as well.
+But we compare to the “finished” user case with the same data so it helps us visualize the data.

 Now, let’s see the “off the shelf” WordPress themes case (you can also replace “off the shelf” with WIX, Canva, Squarespace, etc).
 We’re taking the same 1/30 figure that is common to most ready made WP themes when compared to custom developed themes.